 Dining Aside: The Scotiabank Passport Visa Infinite currently has one of the strongest welcome offers of any travel credit card in Canada with a $250 points bonus when you spend $1,000 on the card in your first three months.
 This card also offers 2 points per dollar on all entertainment and commuter-related expenses (including public transit and taxis).
 The only drawback: the $139 annual fee is the highest on this list.

 Also Consider: If you spend big on dining while travelling but want to avoid paying an annual fee as well as foreign transaction fees, you may want to consider the Home Trust Preferred Visa.
-While the card’s flat 1% cash back rate isn’t the most impressive, the card has no annual fee and offers up to 3.5% in savings on all your purchases made in a foreign currency when factoring in the foreign transaction fee waiver.
+While the card’s flat 1% cash back rate isn’t the most impressive, the card has no annual fee and lets you save on all your purchases made in a foreign currency when factoring in the foreign transaction fee waiver.

 Capital One MasterCard

 This co-branded credit card from Capital One and Costco offers 3% cash back at restaurants, with no cap on how much rewards you can earn.
 Combined with the fact it charges no annual fee makes it a top contender on our list of the best credit cards for dining.
 There is a major caveat to this card however: its less than ideal redemption process.

 Every year, you’ll receive a coupon equivalent to your annual cash back earnings that can only be redeemed at Costco Warehouse locations and nowhere else.
 Moreover, as a store credit card, you’ll likely have access to a lower credit limit compared to what most other cards offer, which can prove limiting if you’re a power spender.